Su828/XRF_fast_deconvolution/README.md

 If you use our code, please cite the following papers:

+@article{yan2023fast,
-S. Yan, J.J.
-Huang, H. Verinaz-Jadan, N. Daly, C. Higgitt, and P.L.
-Dragotti, "A fast automatic method for deconvoluting macro X-ray fluorescence data collected from easel paintings," IEEE Transactions on Computational Imaging, vol. 9, pp. 649-664, 2023.
+  title={A fast automatic method for deconvoluting macro X-ray fluorescence data collected from easel paintings}, author={Yan, Su and Huang, Jun-Jie and Verinaz-Jadan, Herman and Daly, Nathan and Higgitt, Catherine and Dragotti, Pier Luigi}, journal={IEEE Transactions on Computational Imaging}, volume={9}, pages={649--664}, year={2023}, publisher={IEEE}

-S. Yan, J.J.
-Huang, N. Daly, C. Higgitt, and P.L.
-Dragotti, "When de Prony Met Leonardo: An Automatic Algorithm for Chemical Element Extraction From Macro X-Ray Fluorescence Data," IEEE Transactions on Computational Imaging, vol. 7, pp. 908–924, 2021.
+}

+@article{yan2021prony,
+  title={When de Prony met Leonardo: an automatic algorithm for chemical element extraction from macro X-ray fluorescence data}, author={Yan, Su and Huang, Jun-Jie and Daly, Nathan and Higgitt, Catherine and Dragotti, Pier Luigi}, journal={IEEE Transactions on Computational Imaging}, volume={7}, pages={908--924}, year={2021}, publisher={IEEE}
+}

+@inproceedings{yan2020revealing,
-S. Yan, J.J.
-Huang, N. Daly, C. Higgitt, and P.L.
-Dragotti, "Revealing Hidden Drawings in Leonardo's 'The Virgin of the Rocks' from Macro X-Ray Fluorescence Scanning Data through Element Line Localisation," in ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
-IEEE, 2020, pp. 1444–1448.
+  title={Revealing hidden drawings in leonardo’s ‘the Virgin of the Rocks’ from macro X-ray fluorescence scanning data through element line localisation}, author={Yan, Su and Huang, Jun-Jie and Daly, Nathan and Higgitt, Catherine and Dragotti, Pier Luigi}, booktitle={ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, pages={1444--1448}, year={2020}, organization={IEEE}
+}

 ## License